judefdiv/Die2Sim/README.md

 # Die2Sim
 Die2Sim is a tool used to aid simulations of large scale superconducting circuits.
-The main usage of the tool is to create GDSII and JoSIM files from LEF/DEF files using an existing cell library.
+The main usage of Die2Sim is to create JoSIM files from a DEF file using an existing cell library.

 Due to the leniency of the syntax of the LEF/DEF file, Die2Sim was designed to use the files generated from Bookshelf (qPalace USC).